|

 marketing needs of an organization: the prescription of product selection, market

-selection, price optimization and promotion, and the implementation of the
+selection, price optimization, promotion, and the implementation of the marketing

 |